samumantha/EODIE/README.md

 are needed for exploitation, but only the timeseries of a certain feature on object level.
 Objects may be polygons depicting agricultural field parcels, forest plots, or areas of a certain land cover type.

-EODIE takes the objects in as polygons in a shapefile as well as the timeframe of interest and the features (eg vegetation indices) to be extracted.
+EODIE takes the objects in as polygons in a shapefile as well as the timeframe of interest and the features (e.g. vegetation indices) to be extracted.
 The output is a per polygon timeseries of the selected features over the timeframe of interest.

 ## Installation Instructions and Documentation